What is the Forest of Reading?

 The Forest of Reading represents over 25 years of excellence in Canadian literature, while financially supporting the Canadian publishing industry.
 Our official wholesaler, Tinlids, does almost $2 million in sales on the Forest of Reading titles, selling more than 145,000 books every year.

-The Forest of Reading engages readers with books they enjoy by selecting Canadian books they actually want to read and by supporting programming at the library and school level.
+The Forest of Reading engages readers with books they enjoy by selecting Canadian books they actually want to read and supporting programming at the library and school level.
 A love of reading permeates throughout a reader’s entire life.
 Reading for fun positively impacts a reader — both in and outside of school.
 These readers experience higher rates of school achievement (in all subjects), higher rates of post-secondary education, and increased social and civic engagement, and overall, better employment, better health, and strong life satisfaction.*

 We work towards removing barriers for readers to access our titles — that’s why all nominated books are available in accessible formats for readers with perceptual and print disabilities.
 By focusing on reading for pleasure through unique programming, unique books, and the unique experiences of the Festival of Trees events, we provide ample opportunities for all readers — including reluctant readers – to become lifelong readers.